Karns11/RandomUserDataPipeline/README.md

    code .
    ```

-   If you don't have vscode installed, any text editor will do, just make sure the .env file is in the project directory and then do the following:
+   If you don't have vscode installed, any text editor will do, just make sure the .env file is in the project directory, and then enter the following:

    ```
     NAMSOR_API_KEY=<your api key>